vectara/vectara-docs/www/docs/integrations/integrate-with-langchain.md

 This integration enables developers to create scalable and accurate applications that can handle a large volume of documents and queries.

-The benefits of LangChain users integrating with Vectara include obtaining the most relevant facts through RAG, combining neural and keyword-style approaches to queries, efficient vector database reindexing, data security, data privacy, and optimizing latency and cost.
+The benefits of LangChain users using the Vectara integration include obtaining the most relevant facts through RAG, combining neural and keyword-style approaches to queries, efficient vector database reindexing, data security, data privacy, and optimizing latency and cost.

 :::tip